 "I made this drawing last year in the beginning of 2020.
-I remember at the time I was ready to dive into new ideas in my life and I wanted to express that by drawing.
-As I traced my hands and then re-traced over
+I remember at the time I was ready to dive into new ideas in my life and I wanted

 A Nice Thought is an acrylic painting by Grace Calibo, a self-taught artist from Washington State.